MicrosoftDocs/power-platform/power-platform/admin/partners-credit-when-customers-subscribe-dynamics-365.md

   > [!TIP]
   >  If you used a [!INCLUDE[pn_Windows_Live_ID](../includes/pn-windows-live-id.md)] that belongs to someone in your customer’s organization, or that can be transferred to your customer, skip this task.
 Give the email address and its password to your customer.

-  To transfer the ownership of the [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps trial subscription, you’ll need the following:
+  To transfer the ownership of the Dynamics 365 apps trial subscription, you’ll need the following:

 - The email address of the person from your customer’s organization who will act as a system administrator and the billing administrator for the subscription.